 Iran is a country with little water, and this plant does not need much water to grow.

-Due to the fact that the process of planting and harvesting saffron is done by human resources and almost no special tools are used.
+The fact that process of planting and harvesting saffron is done by human resources and almost no special tools are used.

 History of saffron in Iran

 In the past, saffron was known as Zarparan, which means a flower whose feathers look like gold.
 The planting and use of saffron dates back to 3000 to 3500 years ago.
 There are disagreements about the origin of saffron in world history; Some believe that the origin of saffron is the ancient state of the Medes in Iran, while others say that saffron was cultivated for the first time in ancient Greece and a region called Statius, as well as in Turkey and Southwest Asia.

 But the documents actually show that the first saffron fields were established by Iranians.
 As the first saffron growers in the world, these people introduced the properties of saffron to other nations, including the Greeks, Chinese, Romans, and Arabs, and taught the Islamic countries around the Mediterranean how to plant it in the first to fourth centuries of Hijri.
 Also, the first export of saffron from Iran to the countries of Greece, Rome, and China happened during the Parthian period.